SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

-[STIX TAXII](https://oasis-open.github.io/cti-documentation/) are two standards used together to exchange threat intelligence information between systems.
+[STIX/TAXII](https://oasis-open.github.io/cti-documentation/) are two standards used together to exchange threat intelligence information between systems.
 STIX defines the format and structure of the data.
 TAXII defines how the API endpoints are served and accessed by clients.
-This Sumo Logic source supports collecting indicators from STIX TAXII 2.0 and 2.1 versions.
-The legacy STIX TAXII 1.x versions are not supported with this source.
+This Sumo Logic source supports collecting indicators from STIX/TAXII 2.0 and 2.1 versions.
+The legacy STIX/TAXII 1.x versions are not supported with this source.

 :::note
 This source is available in the [Fed deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).